csinva/csinva.github.io/_notes/ai/ml.md

 - ranks features or feature subsets independently of the predictor
 - univariate methods (consider one variable at a time)
   - ex.
 T-test of y for each variable
-  - ex.
-Pearson correlation coefficient - this can only capture linear dependencies
+  - ex. pearson correlation coefficient - this can only capture linear dependencies
   - mutual information - covers all dependencies
 - multivariate methods
   - features subset selection